Adjusting ads is the first step toward a better digital experience for users and revenue for publishers.

-Good web navigation enables visitors to go from page to page without dissatisfaction.
-Readers should always leave your site with the thought of getting back to read some more, and they might even sign up for your newsletter if you’ve done your job right!
+Good website navigation enables visitors to go from page to page without dissatisfaction and/or confusion.
+Readers should always leave your site with the thought of getting back for more.
+Furthermore, the better their experience is, the more likely they are to convert.

 When most people think of website navigation, they associate it with a menu that is placed in the headers of most websites.